Dimeben/react-hangman-game/README.md

 _REMEMBER:_ Commit changes after finishing a meaningful unit of work (a component, a feature of functionality, a successful refactor) never hurt anyone.

 Use [create-react-app](https://github.com/facebook/create-react-app) to bootleg your project.
-We recommend you do this with `npx create-react-app --use-npm <project-name>` - this means you don't need to globally install create-react-app and risk it becoming outdated.
+We recommend you do this with `npx create-react-app <project-name>` - this means you don't need to globally install create-react-app and risk it becoming outdated.
 [More on npx](https://www.npmjs.com/package/npx).

 ## Credits